mxd1288/sctld_jamboree/tagseq/README.md

 ### 1. Sample Mangement

 Once we get our reads back from sequencing we need to do a few things to get them ready for our next pipeline steps.
 This can depend on your sequencing machine as well as the facility that does it.
 Below is how I receive them from Bill and the steps I do to prep them.

+N.B you can do this on a supercomputer (to speed up) or on your desktop/laptop.
+For 20ish samples thats okay but with 300 I would whole heartedly recomend a super computer or a dedicated desktop with large amounts of RAM.

 (screenshot raw reads from Bill)